amitmahida92/ng4-loading-spinner/README.md

 ## New Updates

-> * `#loading-spinner-text / .loading-spinner-text` : Both id and class attributes given to spinner text component to customize the loading text css*
+> *`#loading-spinner-text / .loading-spinner-text` : Both id and class attributes given to spinner text component to customize the loading text css*
+> *[timeout] The time after which spinner will be hidden.
+Default is 5000 ms*

 ## Usage